mezis/fuzzily/README.md

 5. Create a new Pull Request

-Thanks to @bclennox, @fdegiuli, @nickbender, @Shanison for pointing out and/or helping on various issues.
+Thanks to @bclennox, @fdegiuli, @nickbender, @Shanison, @rickbutton for pointing out and/or helping on various issues.